DuyguKeskek/mirca.github.io/_posts/2016-08-19-gsoc-astropy-final.md

 ---
 layout: post
-title: "What I did in my Google Summer of Code project for Astropy/Photutils"
+title: "Brief overview of PSF Photometry: Google Summer of Code project for Astropy/Photutils"
 excerpt: "If there exist 0.00001% of chance, then there exist chance!
 (Bel Pesce)"
 modified: 2016-07-26
 tags: [gsoc, astropy, openastronomy]